moonrepo/starbase/crates/app/README.md

 ## OpenTelemetry tracing

 When the `otel` feature is enabled, `TracingOptions` can also export traces and metrics over OTLP.
+It leans on the standard `OTEL_EXPORTER_OTLP_*` environment variables for as much configuration as possible — endpoint, headers, timeouts, compression, batching, and (by default) the transport and service name are all taken from the environment.

 ```rust
 use starbase::tracing::{OtelOptions, TracingOptions};